Meet the cast of BBC drama Mrs Wilson

 Ruth Wilson plays her grandmother, Alison Wilson

 Who is Alison Wilson?
-Alison met her soon-to-be husband Alexander “Alec” Wilson while working as his secretary at MI6 during the Second World War, and they soon married and had two sons, Nigel and Gordon.
+Alison met her soon-to-be husband Alexander “Alec” Wilson while working as his secretary at MI6 during the Second World War.
+They soon married and had two sons, Nigel and Gordon.
 Alec spent periods working “undercover” after the war and also writing his novels, while Alison went to work as a secretary.
 But after her husband’s death from a heart attack at their Ealing home in 1963, she suddenly discovered that his life was a patchwork of lies…

 What else has Ruth Wilson been in?
 On TV, she is best known for her roles as Alice Morgan in the crime drama Luther and as Alison Lockhart in US drama The Affair.
 Her film credits include Anna Karenina, The Lone Ranger, Saving Mr Banks, and Dark River.
 She is also a stage actress with multiple Olivier Awards to her name, and will play Marisa Coulter in upcoming Philip Pullman series His Dark Materials.